EOR in South Africa

 - Save upto 3% on your payroll cost

-- Operate in South Africa without establishing a local legal entity
+- Hire employees in South Africa without establishing a local entity

 Happy Customers Globally